In the course of debating Muslims, I’ve encountered “scientific errors in the Bible” arguments. Below are my usual answers to them.

 The bible teaches a flat earth in Daniel 4:10 where it says a tree stands “at the centre of the earth” (Jerusalem Bible).
 It also says Satan showed Jesus “all the kingdoms of the world” from a mountain (Mt.
 4:8) and that “every eye” will see Jesus at His return (Rev. 1:7) These verses presuppose a flat earth.

 In Daniel 4, the prophet was relaying a vision he had.
 The statement “in the centre of the earth” is a hyperbole (or allegory) describing the extent of Nebuchadnezzar’s rule.
 The term “end of the earth” in vs 22 is also allegorical.
 Second, on the natural plane, it wouldn’t have been possible for Satan to show Jesus all the kingdoms of the world even if the earth was flat.
 Luke 4:5 says he showed these “in an instant” (RSV) – it was in a vision.
 Even occultists can see events at different parts of the earth at a glance (clairvoyance).
-With modern technology, one doesn’t have to believe in a flat earth to show a person live pictures of different nations of the earth.
+With modern technology, one doesn’t even have to believe in a flat earth to show a person live pictures of different nations of the earth.

 Third, the term “every eye” seeing Jesus is an allegorical statement, not indicating a flat earth.
 Centuries before the voyages of discovery, the Bible said God sits “enthroned above the circle of the earth” (Is.
 40:22 NIV; Moffat: “the round earth”).
 The Hebrew word for circle (khug) can also mean “sphere.”